d12frosted/elpa-mirror/gnu/denote-readme.txt

   Function `denote-sluggify'
-        Make `STR' an appropriate slug for file names and related ([Sluggified title and keywords]).
+        Make `STR' an appropriate slug for file names and related ([Sluggification of file name components]).

-  Function `denote-sluggify-and-join'
+  Function `denote-sluggify-keyword'
         Sluggify `STR' while joining separate words.

-  Function `denote-desluggify'
-        Upcase first char in `STR' and dehyphenate `STR', inverting `denote-sluggify'.
-Basically, convert `this-is-a-test' to `This
-        is a test'.

   Function `denote-sluggify-signature'
-        Make `STR' an appropriate slug for signatures ([Contol the letter casing of file names]).
+        Make `STR' an appropriate slug for signatures ([Sluggification of file name components]).

   Function `denote-sluggify-keywords'
-        Sluggify `KEYWORDS', which is a list of strings ([Sluggified title and keywords]).
+        Sluggify `KEYWORDS', which is a list of strings ([Sluggification of file name components]).

   Function `denote-filetype-heuristics'
         Return likely file type of `FILE'.
-Use the file extension to detect the file type of the file.
+If in the process of `org-capture', consider the file type to be that of Org.
+Otherwise, use the file extension to detect the file type of `FILE'.

-        If more than one file type correspond to this file extension, use the first file type for which the key-title-kegexp matches in the file or, if none matches, use the first type with this file extension in `denote-file-type'.
+        If more than one file type correspond to this file extension, use the first file type for which the :title-key-regexp in `denote-file-types' matches in the file.

-        If no file types in `denote-file-types' has the file extension, the file type is assumed to be the first of `denote-file-types'.
+        If no file type in `denote-file-types' has the file extension, the file type is assumed to be the first one in `denote-file-types'.

   Function `denote-format-file-name'
-        Format file name. `DIR-PATH', `ID', `KEYWORDS', `TITLE-SLUG', `EXTENSION' and `SIGNATURE-SLUG' are expected to be supplied by `denote' or equivalent command.
+        Format file name. `DIR-PATH', `ID', `KEYWORDS', `TITLE', `EXTENSION' and `SIGNATURE' are expected to be supplied by `denote' or equivalent command.

         `DIR-PATH' is a string pointing to a directory.
 It ends with a